-- In the Public IP address field, select a public IP address from the list of IP addresses allocated to you by the SP.
+- In the Public IP address field, select a public IPv4 or IPv6 address from the list of IP addresses allocated to you by the SP.
 In the Port field, specify the number of the port on the SP network extension appliance from which Veeam Backup & Replication will redirect traffic to the VM replica.

 You cannot specify port 22 as a port for the public IP address that is assigned to the network extension appliance.
 Veeam Backup & Replication uses this port for communication with the network extension appliance.

 - In the Internal IP address of replica VM field, select the IP address of the VM replica in the internal network.
 In the Port field, specify the number of the network port on the VM replica to which Veeam Backup & Replication will redirect traffic from the network extension appliance.